-If you’ve never experienced homemade mince pie (aka mincemeat pie) you don’t know what you’re missing!
+If you’ve never experienced homemade mince pie (aka mincemeat pie) you really, really don’t know what you’re missing.
+And that’s coming from someone who really doesn’t like the store-bought pies.
 Leave the store-bought mince pies on the shelf and get ready to fall in love – nothing compares to homemade!

-Mincemeat pie, also called mince pie, has occupied a prominent place on Britain’s holiday table for centuries and that tradition continues today.
+Mince pie, also called mincemeat pie, has occupied a prominent place on Britain’s holiday table for centuries and that tradition continues today.
+It’s a sweet pie that is filled with a mixture of spiced fruits and suet is is traditionally served during the Christmas season.
 During the near 7 years that I lived in England I witnessed the mince pies being stocked in every store and served in nearly every home as soon as the Christmas season started.

-If you want the absolutely BEST mincemeat pie, you HAVE to make your own mincemeat.
-If you use store-bought mincemeat your mince pies won’t taste much better than the ones you buy in the grocery store and THAT’S what we’re trying to avoid.
+The key here: If you want the absolutely BEST mincemeat pie, you HAVE to make your own mincemeat.
+If you use store-bought mincemeat your mince pies you might as well buy the entire pie at the store.
+So don’t do it.

 Mince pies, originally called “Christmas pies, “crib cakes” or “shred pies”, can be traced back to the 13th century to the time of the Crusaders where they were fashioned as symbols of Christ’s birth.
 Featuring cinnamon, cloves and nutmeg in token of the gifts of the three Magi, mince pies were originally larger and shaped into ovals to represent the manger.
 Often a pastry was made that was shaped in the form of the infant Jesus and was placed on top of the pie.
 The mince pie would then be eaten in celebration of the birth of Christ.

-You can use prepared pie crust but for the best flavor and texture I recommend making your own and if at all possible replacing some of the butter with lard.
+While you can use prepared pie crust, for the best flavor and texture I recommend making your own and if at all possible replacing some of the butter with lard.
 Lard yields the very best pie crust texture imaginable.
 Be sure to use quality lard from pasture-raised pigs.
 Most of the lard you find in the stores is hydrogenated – avoid it.
-I usually render my own lard from fat that I get from a trusted local farmer (see my post on How To Render Lard), but for a store-bought option, this Leaf Lard from Fatworks is made from free-ranged, pasture-raised pigs.
+I always render my own lard from fat that I get from a trusted local farmer (see my post on How To Make Lard).

 You can use either a standard 12-muffin tin or you can use mini tart tins, which create a more typical pie shape.
 I prefer to use the traditional mini tart tins and these tins can be used for any number of mini tart recipes.